 A job applicant who stammers was provided with facilities at an interview where he could type answers into a laptop and these would be projected onto the wall or a large screen.

-An applicant mentioned his stammering on the job application form.
+A job applicant mentioned his stammering on the job application form.
 There was a question in the form about whether he would need any reasonable adjustments, but he left that blank.

 At an initial interview no particular adjustments were made.
 His stammer was severe at the time.
 The applicant was invited back for a second interview.
 The employer suggested they supply facilities where the applicant could type answers into a laptop and these would be projected onto the wall or a large screen.
 The applicant agreed and these facilities were provided at the second interview.